To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 While performing a job in this category, one might be able to sit for small increments between walking and standing with a total of no more than two hours of sitting in an eight-hour work day.
 An example of a job that falls into this category would be a cashier, bagger or machine operator.

 Jobs in this category require the ability to lift 25 pounds frequently and no more than 50 pounds occasionally.
-Similar to the requirements of light work, one would have to be able to stand or walk for six hours out of the eight-hour work day and sitting up to two hours of an eight-hour work day.
-Use of hands is necessary, though the use of fingers directly for fine activities is not.
+Similar to the requirements of light work, one would have to be able to stand or walk for six hours out of the eight-hour workday and sitting up to two hours of an eight-hour workday.
+The use of hands is necessary, though the use of fingers directly for fine activities is not.
 In a medium-level job, there is typically more stooping involved due to the frequent moving of objects.
-They recommend a decent flexibility of knees and torso for the level of activity required for jobs in this category.
+They recommend decent flexibility of knees and torso for the level of activity required for jobs in this category.
 Some examples are construction workers, plumbers or electricians.

 Being accurate in describing your past work is vital to the success of your claim, especially if you are age 50 or older.
 It’s one of the many reasons why so many people turn to Jan Dils, Attorneys at Law.
 If you’d like to know more about what our firm can do for you, call us today at 877-526-3457 for a free consultation.
 If you’d rather talk at a later time, fill out this form so our team can contact you at a time that is best for you.